zeced/from_darwin_to_crispr/README.md

 # From Darwin to CRISPR

-This repository contains files of my first atempt to write a book.
-This will explain why digital transformation has ended and what will be the digital mutation taht is happening now.
+This repository contains files of my first attempt to write an article about Digital Mutations.

 # Signaling an Issue